-Invasive Species: What to Watch for on the Potomac River
+Invasive Species: What to Watch Out for While Boating on the Potomac River

 Invasive species pose a significant threat to ecosystems worldwide, and the Potomac River is no exception.
 Along with waterways like the Chesapeake Bay, Lake Havasu and the Atlantic Ocean, the Potomac has been grappling with the impacts of invasive species for decades.
 These non-native organisms can outcompete native species for resources, disrupt food webs, alter habitats and ultimately lead to ecological imbalances.